sirmacik/trustcrypto.github.io/pages/mydoc/duousersguide.md

 Your device is now set up and will automatically reboot.

+## Reset/Factory Default Device {#reset-default}

-{% include tip.html content="If you ever need to wipe and restore your OnlyKey DUO to factory defaults you can do that by holding down button #1 on device for 10 seconds (device will flash red) then hold down button #2 for 20 seconds.
-All data on your device will be wiped and you can go through setup again." %}
+If you ever need to wipe and restore your OnlyKey DUO to factory defaults you can do that by holding down button #1 on device for 10 seconds (device will flash red) then hold down button #2 for 20 seconds.
+All data on your device will be wiped and you can go through setup again.

+You can also use the Self-destruct PIN if one has been set.

 <i class="fa fa-arrow-down fa-3x"></i> ***Proceed to setup accounts below***